ChurchSafety Logo and homepage linkPencil

 Whenever you use the building

 Check the security fastenings on fire exits have been removed.
-Secure doors open where needed for safety (such as inward-opeing entrance doors).

 As you leave the building, make sure that everything has been put away correctly and nothing has been damaged.
 Extinguish any candles and unplug electrical equipment.
 You should also check that all lights are off and the building is secured.
 All windows and doors should be closed.